-In 2024, the Bank will pursue the strategy of strengthening the Private Banking activity, within the objective of boosting the off-balance sheet business, generator of commissions and with lower capital requirements.
-In this context, the aim is to continue to: increase the weight of securities in the total resources of customers; improve the service quality; and broaden the product range available, objectives which are based on a continuous upgrade of the digital means available.
+In 2025, the Bank will pursue the strategy of strengthening the Private Banking activity, with the objective of boosting the off-balance sheet business, generator of commissions and with lower capital requirements.
+In this context, the aim is to maintain the high growth rate of customer resources, both off-balance sheet securities and deposits, to improve the service quality and to broaden the product range.
+These objectives are based on the strength of brand recognition and on the upgrade of the digital means available.
 In short, to consolidate the image and reputation of a solid bank, focused on the excellence and discretion which have characterized us over the years.